 Whichever Sassafras option you select, parents need to gather resources (books and experiment supplies).
 Parents will also need to dedicate time for the courses for things such as reading aloud some of the books, listening to narrations, and providing dictation.
 While all of this requires a time commitment, the guides are so well organized that they make it fairly simple to direct the various learning activities.
 To make things even simpler, the publisher sells bundles for year-long courses covering two of the adventure novels.
 The bundles include the three main books for each volume along with the items you need for experiments.

-The adventure novels are available as printed or audiobooks.
-Other items are available in your choice of PDF ebooks or print versions.
+The adventure novels are available as print, audiobook, PDF, and Kindle editions.
+Other items are available in your choice of PDF or printed versions.
 See the publisher's website for all of your options.
+The lapbooking guides and bundles with experiment resources are available only from the publisher.

 As I mentioned near the beginning of the review, the Sassafras Science courses have elements of Charlotte Mason's methodology, but they aren't strictly Charlotte Mason.
 They tend to be more directive as to what children are to record than in a total Charlotte Mason approach.
 Students are sometimes given particular information through the adventure novels and assignments for the SCIDAT Logbook and for lapbooking, and that is what they are expected to learn.
 Charlotte Mason would more likely have students observe, draw what they see, and come up with their own information from their books and observations.
 Nevertheless, this approach of guided learning from novels along with the creation of the SCIDAT Logbook or a lapbook offers an interesting way to learn science and allows you to teach all of your children in the elementary grades together.